SAP-samples/teched2022-DA280/exercises/4_Story_Building/Readme.md

 ![](/exercises/4_Story_Building/images/screenshot05.png)

 7. For better readability, we want the Transaction Currency column to be displayed as the first row of the table.
-This can be changed by dragging and dropping the Transaction Currency field in the Builder panel to the Rows section.
+This can be changed by dragging and dropping the Transaction Currency field in the Builder panel as the first row of the Rows section.

 ![](/exercises/4_Story_Building/images/screenshot06.png)